Naman-ntc/FastCode/inference/README.md

 --max_length_generation 1024 --precision bf16 \
 --save_generations --save_generations_path ./generations/starcoder_humaneval_generations.json
 ```
-At a particular iteration, we only perform inference corresponding to one problem (with multiple completions determined by `batch_size`).
+The inference loops over the dataset and generates `n_samples` completions for each problem using an inner loop determined by `batch_size`.
 Hence, for the best performance, `batch_size` should evenly divide the `n_samples`.

 ## Distributed inference
 Please look at `scripts` folder for optimized scripts.
-To perform distributed inference over the dataset, we spawn individual processes for equal fraction of the dataset.
-To perform this split, we inserted `--start {START}` and `--end {END}` flags which slice different portions of the dataset.
-Additionally, some datasets (like humaneval) are _semi-sorted_ by hardness which leads to throughput depending on the slowest process.
+To perform distributed inference over the dataset, we will spawn individual processes for equal fraction of the dataset.
+The `--start {START}` and `--end {END}` flags provide functionality to access different portions of the dataset.
+Additionally, some datasets (like humaneval) are _semi-sorted_ by hardness which creates a bottleneck based on the _harder_ slice of the dataset.
 To avoid this, we shuffle the dataset before splitting using the `--shuffle` flag.

 ```bash
 CUDA_VISIBLE_DEVICES=i python main.py \